 🚀Increase operational agility to meet the challenges of the future.

 🚀Increase agile development with a low-risk, experiment-driven approach to change - where EA is an enabler of agility and innovation, not an inhibitor.

 🚀Increase collaboration, knowledge sharing, and creative new ways to use data.

 We’re not in the business of making lofty claims based on theory.
-These are very real examples of how some progressive organizations are using EA today.
+These are very real examples of how some progressive organizations are using Enterprise Architecture today.